Fundoplication Surgery Sydney – Reflux & Hiatus Hernia Specialist

 A hiatus hernia contributes to reflux

-Complications from reflux, such as oesophagitis or Barrett’s oesophagus, are present
+Complications such as oesophagitis or Barrett’s oesophagus are present

-Patients prefer a long-term solution rather than chronic medication
+You prefer a long-term solution rather than ongoing medication

 Benefits of Fundoplication Surgery